-EkoNiva’s livestock farming operations have been engaged in reproduction of breeding cattle since 2006.
-The enterprises in Voronezh, Kursk, Kaluga and Novosibirsk oblasts hold the status of stock breeding farms and breeding reproducers of cattle.
-Propagated breeds: Simmental, Brown Swiss, Holstein Black-and-White and Red-and-White, and Hereford.
+EkoNiva’s livestock farming operations have been engaged in the reproduction of pedigree cattle breeding since 2006.
+The enterprises in Voronezh, Kaluga, Ryazan, Tyumen and Novosibirsk oblasts hold the status of stock breeding farms and breeding reproducers of cattle.
+Propagated breeds: Simmental, Brown Swiss, Holstein Black-and-White and Red-and-White, Hereford and Aberdeen-Angus cross.
+The herd consists of purebred Very Good and Good Plus cattle characterised by high genetic potential.
+The origin of the cattle is confirmed by genetic testing.

-All farming enterprises raise top quality breeding young stock, implement efficient livestock housing and herd management systems, employ state-of-the-art milking and health care technologies and use advanced software systems such as Selex and Dairy Plan (GEA Farm Technologies) and Dairy Comp 305 (VAS).
+All the farming enterprises implement efficient livestock housing and herd management systems, employ state-of-the-art milking and health care technologies and use advanced software such as Selex and Dairy Comp 305 (VAS).

 Milk production parameters are rapidly increasing without affecting the health of the cattle.
-The average milk yield of Simmental cows in EkoNivaAgro LLC has gone up to 8,618 kg per lactation, milk yield of Red-and-White cows has increased to 7,974 kg.
-The average milk yield of Holstein cows in EkoNivaAgro LLC has increased to 9,384 kg, in Sibirskaya Niva LLC – 8,407 kg, in Kaluzhskaya Niva LLC – 8,994 kg, in OKA MOLOKO LLC – 8,837 kg, in Mezhdurechye LLC – 8,166 kg of milk.
-In Kaluzhskaya Niva LLC the average milk yield of Brown Swiss cows has reached 8,426 kg of milk.
+The average milk yield of Simmental cows in EkoNivaAgro has gone up to 8,618 kg per lactation, the milk yield of Red-and-White cows has increased to 7,974 kg.
+The rolling herd average of Holstein cows in EkoNivaAgro has increased to 9,384 kg, in Sibirskaya Niva – 8,407 kg, in Kaluzhskaya Niva – 8,994 kg, in OKA MOLOKO – 8,837 kg, in Mezhdurechye – 8,166 kg of milk.

 The company uses semen of breeding bulls of western genetics (Germany, Austria, the USA and Canada) for herd reproduction.
 In order to increase the breeding stock and accelerate the genetic progress of the herd, all enterprises holding the status of breeding reproducers and stock breeding farms use semen of genomic bulls and sexed semen.